chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

 .. tag install_push_jobs_server_ha

-To set up the Chef push jobs server for a high availability configuration:
+To set up the Chef Push Jobs server for a high availability configuration:

 #.
-Install the package on all servers that are running the Chef server.
+Install the package on all servers that are running the Chef Server.
 For example on Ubuntu:

    .. code-block:: bash

       $ sudo dpkg -i opscode-push-jobs-server_2.1.0-1_amd64.deb

 #.
-Reconfigure the primary backend Chef push jobs server:
+Reconfigure the primary backend Chef Push Jobs server:

    .. code-block:: bash